FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monster_apache.md

 ### New parameters

 * `Rotor volume` - configure rotor volume.
 This can also be configured via **Apache.Rotor** soundscript.
+* `Obey Trigger Mode` - allows to stop and start Apache.
+When stopped, the Apache doesn't play rotor sound and doesn't attack.

 ### Skill variables

 * **sk_apache_health** - monster's health.

+### Reaction to use-type

+If `Start Inactive` spawnflag is set triggering the Apache will make it start following its path.
+If `Obey Trigger Mode` parameter is set to Yes, the Apache will stop or continue depending on the use-type and current state.

+{{% hint warning %}}
+In order to remove (despawn) the Apache properly you should:
+* Have `Obey Trigger Mode` on it set to Yes.
+* Trigger the aircraft (preferebly with `Off` use-type, e.g. via `trigger_relay`).
+* Kill the aircraft via any kill-target trigger (e.g. `KillTarget` of `trigger_relay`).
+Ideally this should happen a bit later than turning the aircraft off (e.g. in 0.1 seconds).

+If you just remove the aircraft (without turning it off first) while it's moving the rotor sound will continue playing until player saves and reloads the game.
+{{% /hint %}}

 ### Default classification